 Agreement Approval Process The Board of Land and Natural Resources (BLNR) authorizes all FSP Agreements.
 The BLNR may approve, deny, or request that adjustments be made to management plans and/or agreements.
 Upon approval from the BLNR, agreements are reviewed and approved by the Department of the Attorney General before being finalized.
 You will not be reimbursed for expenses incurred before the agreement start date.
-Term FSP Agreements are generally a minimum of 10 years.
+EOD 4 Term FSP Agreements are generally a minimum of 10 years.
 For commercial timber production projects, the agreement term may be longer and include a payback provision (see Appendix H).
 Projects may include an additional voluntary maintenance period beyond the initial 10 years.
-Other Requirements Submission of a W-9 Form, federal and state tax clearances, compliance on Hawai'i Compliance Express, and/or other required forms.
+Culturianian of a W.O.
+Farms fodoval and atota tax alcoronas Other Requirements Submission of a W-9 Form, federal and state tax clearances, compliance on Hawai'i Compliance Express, and/or other required forms.
 Environmental compliance may be required (Appendix G).
-Progress Reports Annual and semi-annual progress reports are required.
+Applied and comi applied progress remarks are required.
+December Progress Reports Annual and semi-annual progress reports are required.
 Reports should describe project activities, accomplishments, challenges, cost documentation, and pictures.